Serving a Global Appetite

 We facilitate relationships that advance conversations and developments in the world of international culinary exchange, offering participants venues for business building.

-Kilachand + Karp is excited to launch its immersive culinary travel program in Asia, starting with India.
-Join us this fall, October 19 – 27, 2018, for a unique eight-day adventure to Mumbai and Hyderabad, offering intimate access to the experts at the heart of India’s dynamic culinary renaissance and historical legacy.
-And stay tuned as we introduce more opportunities to explore food and culture in Asia!
+Kilachand + Karp is excited to announce another culinary travel program in India!
+Join us this winter, February 14 – 23, 2020, for a unique ten-day adventure to Mumbai and Goa with celebrated Indian-American chef Floyd Cardoz.
+And stay tuned as we introduce more opportunities to explore food and culture in India and across Asia!

 About Judi + Karen

 Judi and Karen met in the 1990s in Koreatown in New York City.
 It’s a long story!

 But what began as a professional relationship developed into a friendship during the ten years they overlapped at the Asia Society.
 Bonding over travel and food as vehicles for cultural exchange, Judi and Karen worked closely on the launch of the Society’s food website and the accompanying public programs that played to sold out houses.

 It just seemed natural that they would come together again on a venture at the intersection of travel, food, culture and international collaboration.
 Welcome to Kilachand + Karp!